-Smoothie Madness Week continues!
 This peach pineapple smoothie is a good one if you have a fat loss goal.
-You’re getting a high-volume, super creamy, delicious dessert for only 81 calories with this recipe.
+You’re getting a high-volume, super creamy, delicious dessert for under 100 calories with this recipe.

 I’ve whipped this healthy shake up to be so light and airy that I am hesitant to call it a smoothie.
-This snack is more of a frozen fluff, similar to my strawberry rhubarb ice cream fluff.
-So, don’t forget your spoon!
+Don’t forget your spoon!

-In the video below, I’m making a double batch of the peach pineapple smoothie recipe.
-However, I found that it’s much easier to make a smooth smoothie if you don’t double the recipe.
+I don’t recommend doubling this peach and pineapple smoothie recipe.
+It’s much easier to make a smooth smoothie if you don’t double the recipe.
 The pineapples and peaches seemed to have an easier time breaking down when given more space.